If you can distinguish, you can express: Galois theory, Stone--Weierstrass, machine learning, and linguistics: Distinguish express in data science and machine learning

 Point clouds are a common data modality in several application domains, including computer vision, materials science, and cosmology.
 In some of these applications, each data point is a point cloud in $\mathbb R^{d\times n}$ modulo translations, rotations, reflections, and permutations.
 Here $n$ is the number of points and $d$ is the dimension of the space.

 A function $f:\mathbb R^{d\times n} \to \mathbb R$ on a point cloud $P\in \RR^{d\times n}$ can be deformed into a function $\bar f$ invariant with respect to translations by defining $\bar f(P):= f(P-\bar P)$, where $\bar P$ is the center of mass.
 The point cloud $P-\bar P$ is centered on the origin, and is the unique point cloud in $P$'s equivalence class under translations that has this property, so the new function $\bar f$ is both well-defined and translation-invariant.
-This simple idea is known as canonicalization \cite{kaba2023equivariance}.
-It is closely related to the generalization of Cartan's notion of {\em moving frames} due to Fels and Olver \cite{fels1998moving, fels1999moving, fels2001moving, olver2003moving}.
+This simple idea is an example of canonicalization \cite{kaba2023equivariance}, i.e., implementing invariance or equivariance via computing a canonical representative in every group orbit.
+This is closely related to the generalization of Cartan's notion of {\em moving frames} due to Fels and Olver \cite{fels1998moving, fels1999moving, fels2001moving, olver2003moving}.

 In order to parameterize the invariant functions with respect to rotations and reflections around the origin, we can use the Fundamental Theorem of Invariant Theory for the orthogonal group.
 It says that $f:\mathbb R^{d\times n} \to \mathbb R$ is $O(d)$-invariant if and only if there exists a function $h:\mathcal S(n) \to \mathbb R$ where $\mathcal S(n)$ is the space of $n\times n$ symmetric matrices with real entries satisfying $f(P) = h(PP^\top)$.